httpwg/wg-materials/interim-22-02/minutes.md

 On Implementation Status slide: Lucas Pardue [LP] says: something to consider for EDM program implementations work.

-On Relationship to Signed HTTP Exchanges, on the matter of their signatures draft that is expired Mark Nottigham [mnot] says: we are coordinating with WPACK on finding a resolution.
+On Relationship to Signed HTTP Exchanges, on the matter of their signatures draft that is expired Mark Nottingham [mnot] says: we are coordinating with WPACK on finding a resolution.

 Live demo of https://httpsig.org/, very brave.